nihira007/CN-Orange-SDN-Mininet-Project/README.md

 In Software Defined Networking (SDN), switches maintain flow tables to control packet forwarding.
 However, there is no direct mechanism to monitor how effectively these flow rules are utilized.

-This project aims to design and implement a system that analyzes flow tables across multiple switches and provides insights into rule usage.
+This project addresses this gap by implementing a system that analyzes flow table entries across multiple switches, enabling monitoring of rule usage and network behavior.

 ---